The Psychology of Stealing Small Things From Your Friends

 Whatever you call it, and however innocuous it seems, it does erode trust.
 “Is it going to ruin a friendship?
 Probably not,” Feldman said.
 “But I think anytime you do something that makes you feel guilty or makes you go through cognitive machinations to try to explain a behavior to yourself, I think that can hurt a relationship.”

 Indeed, some people remember unreturned items for a long time.
-Ashley Arruda, a 32-year-old college student in Winnipeg, Canada, told me that she still sometimes thinks about the VHS of the girl-group movie Spice World that she lent to a friend and never got back.
+Ashley Arruda, a 32-year-old college student in Winnipeg, Canada, told me that she still sometimes thinks about the VHS tape of the girl-group movie Spice World that she lent to a friend and never got back.
 That was more than 20 years ago.

 “I was a little pissed off” at the time, Arruda said, but not anymore.
 Even so, and even though she assumes that the VHS was thrown out years ago, the incident still pops into her head every so often, when she hears a Spice Girls song.